Searching for axions with time resolved pulsar polarimetry: Introduction

 In addition to pulsar observations, the polarization of the CMB can also be affected by an oscillating axion DM background, which induces a rotation of the polarization angle.
 Measurements of the CMB polarization with the South Pole Telescope (SPT) have been used to search for such time-dependent birefringence, leading to a constraint on the axion-photon coupling, $g_{a\gamma\gamma}\lesssim 1.18\times 10^{-12}~\mathrm{GeV}^{-1}\times (m_a/1.0\times10^{-21}~\mathrm{eV})$ \cite{SPT-3G:2022ods}.

 In this present work, we show that the axion need not be assumed to constitute DM but is instead generated as a long-range field sourced by the EM fields of the pulsar.
 The resulting rotation of the polarization angle of the emitted radiation is largely independent of photon frequency, allowing it to be distinguished from plasma-induced Faraday rotation.
+Similar considerations motivate \cite{Fan:2025ixw}, where relativistic axions produced instead via the axion-nucleon interaction are considered, leading to a signal that varies with the pulsar's rotation, as we will also find below.

 The remainder of the paper is organized as follows.
 In Section.~\eqref{sec2} we derive the long-range axion field profile sourced by the pulsar's EM fields.
 In Section.~\eqref{sec3} we determine the modified photon dispersion relation in this axion background, compute the resulting frequency shift between emission and detection, and evaluate the axion-induced birefringence angle.
 In Section.~\eqref{sec4} we obtain constraints on the axion-photon coupling using polarization measurements of pulsar emission and compare them with existing limits.
 Finally, in Section.~\eqref{sec5} we summarize and discuss our results.